GallowayLabMIT/protocols/docs/recipes/tc/media.rst

 DMSO                       100 µL          10%
 ========================  =============== ========================

-- It is easy to keep a 4C stock of 80% FBS/20% DMSO then use 500 µL 80/20 FBS/DMSO + 500 µL DMEM/FBS cell solution
+- It is easy to keep a 4°C stock of  (:ref:`80% FBS/20% DMSO <FBSaliquot>`) then use 500 µL 80%/20% FBS/DMSO + 500 µL DMEM/FBS cell solution

 .. _HEPES: